Meesam/Mean-IssueTracker/README.md

 # IssueTracker

-Issue tracker is to developed for maintain the the tracking of any kind of application (Web or desktop). it is currently at development stage.
-We are using latest technologies as possible as.
+Issue tracker is to developed for maintain the tracking of any kind of application (Web or desktop). it is currently at development stage. i am using latest technologies as possible as.
 Following language and and framework are used :-
 1. Node Js
 2. Express Js
-3. Sql Server
+3. Mongodb
 4. Angular js
 5. Bootstrap
+6. Redis

 On top level we devide the system in two main parts, one is for server side api and the other one is for client ui .
 On low level we devide the system in following module :-